Motivic stable cohomotopy and unimodular rows: Cohomotopy groups

 Now let $f:Q_+\rightarrow(Q,*)$ be the pointed map given by the identity on $Q\subseteq Q_+$ and which sends the disjoint base point of $Q_+$ to $*$.
 Then there is a commutative diagram in the category of sets:

-The horizontal maps are group isomorphisms owing to the previous arguments while $(\Sigma^\infty f)^*$ is a group homomorphism because $\mathcal{SH}_{\Sr^1}(k)$ is additive.
+The horizontal maps are group isomorphisms owing to the previous arguments while $(\Sigma^\infty f)^*$ is a group homomorphism because $\mathcal{SH}^{\Sr^1}(k)$ is additive.
 The map $f^*$ is a bijection since both diagonal arrows are, hence $(\Sigma^\infty f)^*$ is a group \emph{iso}morphism.
-Therefore the same is true of $f^*$ which implies that the cohomotopical and homotopical group structures, which are induced by the bijectivity of the diagonal maps, agree as required. \end{proof}
+Therefore the same is true of $f^*$ which implies that the cohomotopical and homotopical group structures, which are induced by transport of structure using the bijectivity of the diagonal maps, agree as required. \end{proof}